ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-In our example the resolver type name matches the GraphQL type name, so we can infer the binding between those.
-If you have multiple resolver classes per GraphQL type you also can use an overload that passes in the GraphQL type name.
+In our example, the resolver type name matches the GraphQL type, so bindings are automatically inferred.
+If you have multiple resolver classes per GraphQL type, you can use an overload that passes in the GraphQL type name.

 ```csharp
 .AddResolver<QueryResolvers>("Query")
 ```

-Naturally we still have the delegate variants of the `AddResolver` configuration methods.
+Naturally, we still have the delegate variants of the `AddResolver` configuration methods to bind a delegate to a GraphQL field.

 ```csharp
 .AddResolver("Query", "sayHello", ctx => "hello")